top of page

 In England, the USA, and Australia, approximately 1 in 3 children start school with speech and language challenges.
 At least 1 in 4 become instructional casualties, unable to read by age 11.
 In England alone, the number of homeschooled children has reached over 111,700 as of autumn 2024, reflecting a 21% increase from the previous year.
 In Australia, the figure exceeds 45,000, and in the USA, an estimated 3.7 million students are homeschooled.
 Combined with the ongoing Special Educational Needs and Disabilities (SEND) and Speech, Language, and Communication (SLC) crisis—affecting millions of children globally—this highlights the urgent need for systemic change in how we support learners.

-Bypass school politics and take control of your child’s happiness and confidence—teach them to read before they even start school with MyWordz® tech, featuring the world’s first speech sound keyboard for toddlers: MySpeekie®!
-Discover Word Mapping Mastery, a groundbreaking book that challenges the one-size-fits-all synthetic phonics programmes, many of which rely on scripted instruction and fail to address the unique needs of each child.
+Take control of your child’s happiness and confidence—support their language and literacy learning before they even start school with MyWordz® tech, featuring the world’s first speech sound keyboard for toddlers: MySpeekie®!
+Discover Word Mapping Mastery, a ground-breaking book that challenges the one-size-fits-all synthetic 'print first' phonics programmes, many of which rely on scripted instruction and fail to address the unique needs of each child.
+Instead, we embrace 'schema-driven' learning and start from what children already know. ie speech!
 Personalised learning is at the heart of everything 'Miss Emma' advocates for, empowering parents and educators to support every child’s journey to reading and spelling success.

 Word Mapping Mastery was written by ‘Miss Emma,’ the Neurodivergent Reading Whisperer®, who has a long track record of managing ‘outstanding’ nurseries—enough to be appointed to inspect for OFSTED—and proven success in guiding schools towards whole-school reading for pleasure (with improved literacy outcomes as demonstrated via NAPLAN).
-Known for her outspoken and fierce advocacy for children and for equality, diversity, and inclusion (EDI), Emma’s results speak for themselves—but they can sometimes rub decision-makers the wrong way, especially when what she presents is so different from the entrenched “what we do at our school” approach.
+Known for her outspoken and fierce advocacy for children and for equality, diversity, and inclusion (EDI), Emma’s results speak for themselves—she is urging school leaders to take a 'child first' approach - and that means choosing a 'sounds first phonics' approach, and embrace differentiation.

 Word Mapping Mastery by Emma Hartnell-Baker